graemerocher/micronaut-oraclecloud-workshop/lab_testing/lab_testing.md

     }
     </copy>

 Now if you wish to supply a mock version of `OwnerOperations` you can use the `@MockBean` annotation on a method of your test.

+The `@MockBean` annotation allows you to replace an injectable bean for only the scope of the executing test using a method of the test itself.

+> **TIP**: For more information on testing with mocks and Micronaut see the documentation for [Micronaut Test](https://micronaut-projects.github.io/micronaut-test/latest/guide/index.html#junit5)

-Try the following altered version of `OwnerControllerTest` where the test itself implements a mock version of `OwnerOperations`:
+In the following altered version of `OwnerControllerTest` a new method called `ownerOperations` is added that replaces the the default implementation of `OwnerOperations` (in this case `OwnerService`) with and implementation provided by the test itself:

     <copy>
     package example.micronaut;